grain-lang/grain/stdlib/json.md

 }
 ```

-Represents errors for cases when a `JSON` object cannot be represente in the
+Represents errors for cases where a `JSON` object cannot be represented in the
 JSON format along with a human readable text message.
 This can happen when
 it contains number values `NaN`, `Infinity` or `-Infinity`.